 Book reviews are subjective.
 I tend to rate books not according to how “perfect” they are, seem to be, or are said to be in general but rather to how perfect they are to me.
-BookLook Bloggers provided me with a complimentary copy of this book from the publisher for an honest review.

-My rating: 5 of 5 stars
+My rating: 4 of 5 stars

 (Click the title to find the book description/blurb.)

 Perhaps a young Jewish woman, a peasant from Susa, should have been the most unlikely possibility, the most unlikely candidate to be the next Queen of Persia.
 Nevertheless, her ascension to the throne turns out to be a timely rise to meet impending danger in Hadassah: One Night With the King by authors Tommy Tenney and Mark Andrew Olsen.

 The first time I read this book over a decade ago, it became one of my all-time favorites.
 The flawed heroine’s journey in this novel that’s part thriller, part fictional memoir based on the biblical book of Esther was a needed balm for me during a dark season in my life.

 Reading the novel for the second time years later, I again have found it to be a rich, nuanced, violent, poignant, deftly written story.
 It has so much of what makes historical/period reads engrossing to me.
 And Tenney’s intent stands out in the spiritually driven metaphors that speak to close relationship with a King.

 Even so, the metaphors will never make a hero out of the cruel, vulnerable, weary, changeable man of excess and war, Xerxes.
 And despite what Hadassah/Esther comes to feel for the king, this novel isn’t a romance.